ananemyro/DRF-tutorials/README.md

 ```

 ### Logs
-* To access logs locally, go to DRFtutorial/DRFtutorial/server.log.
+* To access logs locally, navigate to 'DRFtutorial/DRFtutorial/server.log'.
-* Alternatively, the logs can be viewed through Kibana: http://127.0.0.1:5601.
+* Logs can also be viewed through Kibana at: http://127.0.0.1:5601.